 A pool area with kids does a lot better with rubber than any other kind of deck paving.
 It might not be the most beautiful, but it’s a great investment for the safety of your children, and a good value enhancer for your home.

 If children are less your concern than durability, there are plenty of deck paving materials you can use that are also prettier than rubber.
 A durable decking material means you won’t have to change it every two or three years; rather, you can enjoy your decking choice for a long time to come, and even consider its effects on the resale value of your home down the line.

-Granite deck tiles are among the most durable you’ll find on the market.
+Granite deck tiles deck tiles for your patio are among the most durable you’ll find on the market.
 They have a strong resistance to weather changes, so if your area has cold winters and warm summers, you don’t have to worry about the damage the seasons can cause.
 They are also resistant to stains and scratches.

 The texture of granite provides a protection against slipping as well, but you might want to choose a style with more indents to help with this issue (like a 4×4 square slab).
 The smoother the surface, the more danger of slipping.

 These types of tiles can easily be installed over your old concrete pavement, if that’s what you have around your pool.
 No need to dig out the concrete to install a new material!

 If it’s undeniable outdoor style you’re looking for, pavers might be the right choice for you.
 Made from different types of stone, their variety and patterns make for modern, stylish pool decks.

 First, always make sure to choose a style with some texture underfoot to avoid slips and falls.
 But other than that, the sky is really the limit… or, well, your yard I guess.
 They require a little bit more work and experience to install than the above deck tile styles, but it’s definitely worth it when it comes to landscaping value.